 The daily decisions of traveling during RV retirement—not just the logistics of buying groceries, doing laundry, and making reservations—but getting from one place to another, facilitates engagement with the moment.

 Even with GPS navigation, and apps like The Dyrt, we still have to choose where we want to camp and which route offers the most scenic or direct way.
 Many respondents found the challenge of moving around so engaging that they stopped making reservations altogether.
+To help planning, we used The Dyrt PRO, where we downloaded maps and campgrounds to use offline.
 Committing in advance to a specific campground or route is simply too limiting, and might limit the unexpected.

 We noticed that folks simply lit up while sharing their fascinating travel stories.
 The memories sparked other memories, and stories sparked other stories.
 Sharing our stories is just one more way to keep minds and memories healthy.

 The opportunity to meet new people, to show them love, non-judgmental respect, and acceptance, spreads the meaning you’ve found in your life and that enriches the lives of others. — Jim Hutchison

 Many people are worried about leaving their hometown, hobbies, and friends for a different life on the road.
 But many retirees find a way to travel and stay connected to those they love, all while creating new relationships and deeper meaning in their lives.
 It takes some practice, they told us, but each interviewee reflected on how their quality of life has improved.

 They seem to agree with our anonymous motto: “Travel is the only thing you buy that makes you richer.”

 The connections made with fellow travelers from all over the country (or world) during a shared meal or conversation helped make their experiences more meaningful.
 “Travel is fatal to prejudice, bigotry, and narrow-mindedness and many of our people need it sorely on these accounts,” Mark Twain reminds us.